 “I’m Farley File, and this is my partner, Roland Fitch.
 Please accept our deepest condolences on your loss.”

 “Thank you,” I said quietly, taking a seat at the long table.

 “I appreciate your prompt attention to this matter,” Harland said.

 “I’ve been managing your father’s personal and business matters for years.
 He was a good friend.
 We used to golf together before his health started failing.
 I want to make sure his daughter is taken care of, and his final wishes are followed.”

 “Really?”
 I whispered when Harland took the chair next to me.
-“There’s ten empty seats, and you have to sit there?”
+“There are ten empty seats, and you have to sit there?”